robertodiazbriones/Plotly-Homework/README.md

 # Plotly-Homework

 In this assignment, we were assign to build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
-The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.  :microscope:
+The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.  :man_scientist::microscope::petri_dish::microbe:

 ## Step 1: Plotly